 - Serve and enjoy!

-Cold Brew Mochas: Conclusion
+Cold Brew Mochas: The Bottom Line

 The cold brew mocha is a recent trend that puts a slight twist on an already delicious drink and makes it even smoother and sweeter.
 Cold brew is the perfect base for a mocha since it has natural chocolatey notes and an incredibly smooth texture, and we find ourselves opting for the cold brew version more often than the original these days.